 - 1. In the Timeline view, add a new drawing layer and name it: clean. - 2.
-If you work in the Drawing view, enable the Light Table 💡 or press Shift + L. - 3.
-Do one of the following: - In the Tools toolbar, select a drawing tool. - From the top menu, select Drawing > Drawing Tools > desired tool. - 4.
-In the Timeline or Xsheet view, select the cell in which you want to draw. - 5.
+Do one of the following: - In the Tools toolbar, select a drawing tool. - 3.
+In the Timeline or Xsheet view, select the cell in which you want to draw. - 4.
 Trace the model.

-6. To make perfect points and corners, you can intersect the two strokes to create a point.
-Using the Cutter ∠ tool, you can automatically trim the excess portion.
-In the Tool Properties view, enable the Lasso ○ selection type.
-Make sure the Use Mouse Gesture ★ button is enabled.
+5. To make perfect points and corners, you can intersect the two strokes to create a point.
+Using the Cutter tool, you can automatically trim the excess portion.
+In the Tool Properties view, enable the Lasso selection type.
+Make sure the Use Mouse Gesture button is enabled.
 In this mode, you can automatically delete any extra sections of line in your artwork by simply clicking, holding and dragging your mouse over it.